 - A person should always be within earshot of the pregnant woman to cater to her needs upon a call.
 This is necessary in case the woman feels uncomfortable, light-headed, or experiences pain of any kind.

 An Indian style or squatting toilet is better for a pregnant woman for various health reasons.
-It not just helps a woman defecate better, but also prepares her mind and body for labour.
-However, as beneficial as squatting might be for a pregnant woman, we must take precautionary measures in order to ensure a suited environment for a woman.
+It not only helps a woman defecate better, but also prepares her mind and body for labour.
+However, as beneficial as squatting might be for a pregnant woman, we must take precautionary measures in order to ensure a safe environment for a woman.